Custom Scorers

 )

-Optionally, you can include a reason to accompany the score if applicable (e.g. for LLM judge-based scorers).
+You can optionally include a reason to accompany the score if applicable (e.g. for LLM judge-based scorers).

 class ResolutionScorer(ExampleScorer):